metomi/rose/sphinx/tutorial/cylc/introduction.rst

 What Is Cylc?
 -------------

-Cylc (pronounced silk) is a workflow engine, that is to say cylc is a system that can automate your workflows.
+Cylc (pronounced silk) is a workflow engine, a system that automatically executes tasks according to their schedules and dependencies.
 In a cylc workflow each step is a computational task, a script to execute.
 Cylc runs each task as soon as it is appropriate to do so.